Characters: Umineko When They Cry Demons And Furniture

 - Shout-Out: Maria originally wanted to name him "Sakura" after the heroine of her favorite show, Card Master Sakura, but when she was told he would be a male lion she changed it to sound more masculine.
 This doubles as a Mythology Gag since a similar reference to Cardcaptor Sakura was made in Higurashi: When They Cry.

 - There Is Another: Almost completely obfuscated by roundabout writing and presentation as magic, but nonetheless played with.
-It's implied that this is because Sakutarou wasn't actually a unique handmade stuffed animal, and Rosa simply bought him in a store.
+It's implied that this is because Sakutarou wasn't actually a unique handmade stuffed animal, and he was really just a mass-produced toy that Rosa bought in a store.

 - Took a Level in Badass: Sixth game.